El general en su laberinto

 Literature, Rare items

-First edition, First Impression
+First edition, SIGNED.

 CONTACT US at hello@desperateliterature.com for more info or to book a visit!